Wings30306/Wings30306/README.md

 - Pronouns: she/her 🚺
 - Country: Belgium 🇧🇪
 - Coding since 2018 👩‍💻
-- Open to work: ✔️
+- Open to work: No

 ## AboutMe
-I'm Joke, a Junior Full Stack Software Developer from Belgium.
+I'm Joke, a Junior Full Stack Software Developer from Belgium, currently employed as a Tutor and Developer with Code Institute.
 I am a hard worker with a lot of attention to detail and I am always eager to learn and improve my skills.

 I'm very creative, and when I'm not channeling that creativity into a project I love to knit, draw and write poems and stories.